qeterme/floret/python/README.md

 Train floret vectors using the options:

-- `hashOnly`: if `True`, train floret vectors, storing both words and subwords in the same compact hash table
+- `mode`: `"floret"`, storing both words and subwords in the same compact hash table
 - `hashCount`: store each entry in 1-4 rows in the hash table (recommended:
   `2`)
 - `bucket`: in combination with `hashCount>1`, the size of the hash table can